bareb0w/satchelone-to-google-calendar/README.md

 ## Customisation

 - If you want to set custom colors for the events create an `COLORID` environment variable in the format of a python dictionary with the name of the event (from satchelone) and the colorid which ranges from 1-11
-- If your lesson times vary from times that satchelone shows then you can create an `TIMEOFFSET` environment variable in the format of a python dictionary with the old time as the key and the new time as the value
+- If your lesson times vary from times that satchelone shows then you can create an `TIMEOFFSET` environment variable in the format of a python dictionary with the time in the format `hh,mm` as the key and the new time as the value in the same format and add the length of your lessons in the LESSONLENGTH environment variable